apcaballes87/cakes-and-memories-order-form/docs/DEPLOYMENT.md

 ## Google Maps API

-Make sure your Google Maps API key has the necessary permissions for the Google Maps JavaScript API.
+Make sure your Google Maps API key has the necessary permissions for the Google Maps JavaScript API and Google Maps Static API.

 ## Testing the Production Build